mehdi-mirzaie78/SSH-For-Android/README.md

 Go to website [vpnjantit.com](https://vpnjantit.com)
 1. Click on Free VPN SSH
 2. Create Free SSH Tunnel
-3. Choose a Country (France & Italy suggested)
+3. Choose a Country (France & Italy & USA suggested)
 4. Set username and password (set both the same)
 5. Check the checkbox of "I'm not a robot"
 6. Click on "Create Free SSH Tunnel"